-It is proposed that each EGM IWG entity contributing to the implementation of the ISSMP for the NW/SW European population of Greylag Goose uses a common structure to produce its own workplan.
+Each EGM IWG entity contributing to the implementation of the ISSMP for the NW/SW European population of Greylag Goose uses a common structure to produce its own workplan.
 This structure includes the ISSMP actions relevant for the time period (i.e. 2020/2021 between the 5th and 6th meeting of the EGM IWG), their priority and timescale as defined in the ISSMP, list of activities to be implemented by the entity (e.g. a Range State, the Greylag Goose Task Force, Data Centre and the relevant cross-cutting Task Forces).
-It is recommended that in the period of 2020/2021, the EGM IWG entities focus on implementing the activities that have a timescale of Immediate or Short and focus first on the Essential ones followed by High and then by the Medium priorities as capacity allows.
+It is recommended that in the initial period, the EGM IWG entities focus on implementing the activities that have a timescale of Immediate or Short and focus first on the Essential ones followed by High and then by the Medium priorities as capacity allows.